Deep One: Deep One hybrid

 The backstory of The Shadow over Innsmouth involves a bargain between Deep Ones and humans, in which the aquatic species provides plentiful fishing and gold in the form of strangely-formed jewelry.
 In return, the land-dwellers give human sacrifices and a promise of "mixing"—the mating of humans with Deep Ones.
 Although the Deep One hybrid offspring are born with the appearance of a normal human being, the individual will later in life transform into a Deep One, gaining immortality—by default—only when the transformation is complete.

 The transformation usually occurs when the individual reaches middle age.
 As the hybrid gets older, they begin to acquire the so-called "Innsmouth Look" as they take on more and more attributes of the Deep One race: shrunken ears, bulging and unblinking eyes, a narrowed head which eventually goes bald, scabrous skin that transforms into scales, and a neck which develops folds and later gills.
 When the hybrid becomes too obviously non-human, it is hidden away from outsiders.
 Eventually, however, the hybrid will be compelled to slip into the sea to live with the Deep Ones in one of their undersea cities.

 Father Dagon and Mother Hydra

 Mother Hydra and her consort Father Dagon are both Deep Ones overgrown after millennia ruling over their lesser brethren.
-Together with Cthulhu, they form the triad of gods worshipped by the Deep Ones (their names are inspired by Dragon, or Dagon, the Semitic fertility deity, and the Hydra of Greek mythology).
+Together with Cthulhu, they form the triad of gods worshipped by the Deep Ones (their names are inspired by Dagon, the Semitic fertility deity, and the Hydra of Greek mythology).

 Mother Hydra is not to be confused with the entity in Henry Kuttner's story "Hydra".